-- before a "change in control," a five percent or greater reduction in Dr. Zambrowicz's salary, unless such pay cut is applied across the board to our other executive officers except our chief executive officer, followed by Dr. Zambrowicz terminating his employment for "good reason" within 120 days after receiving notice of such reduction; - following a "change in control," any reduction in Dr. Zambrowicz's salary, followed by Dr. Zambrowicz terminating his employment for "good reason" within 120 days after receiving notice of such reduction; - any breach by our company of any material provision of the agreement, followed by Dr. Zambrowicz terminating his employment for "good reason" within 120 days after receiving notice of such breach; - following a "change in control," the failure by the surviving entity to expressly assume and agree to continue and perform the agreement in the same manner as we would otherwise be required to perform if the "change in control" had not occurred, followed by Dr. Zambrowicz terminating his employment for "good reason" within 12 months after receiving actual notice of such failure; - following a "change in control," the material reduction of Dr. Zambrowicz's duties or responsibilities, followed by Dr. Zambrowicz terminating his employment for "good reason" within 12 months after receiving actual notice of such reduction; or - following a "change in control," the failure by the surviving entity to continue any pension, medical, health-and-accident, life insurance, or disability income plan or program in which Dr. Zambrowicz was participating at the time of the "change in control," or the taking of any action by the surviving entity that would adversely affect Dr. Zambrowicz's participation in or materially reduce his benefits under any such plan that was enjoyed by him immediately prior to the "change in control," followed by Dr. Zambrowicz terminating his employment for "good reason" within 12 months after receiving actual notice of such failure or action.
+- any reduction in Dr. Zambrowicz's salary, followed by Dr. Zambrowicz terminating his employment for "good reason" within 120 days after receiving notice of such reduction; - · any breach by our company of any material provision of the agreement, followed by Dr. Zambrowicz terminating his employment for "good reason" within 120 days after receiving notice of such breach; - · following a "change in control," the failure by the surviving entity to expressly assume and agree to continue and perform the agreement in the same manner as we would otherwise be required to perform if the "change in control" had not occurred, followed by Dr. Zambrowicz terminating his employment for "good reason" within 12 months after receiving actual notice of such failure: - · any material reduction of Dr. Zambrowicz's duties or responsibilities, followed by Dr. Zambrowicz terminating his employment for "good reason" within 12 months after receiving actual notice of such reduction; or - · following a "change in control," the failure by the surviving entity to continue any pension, medical, health-and-accident, life insurance, or disability income plan or program in which Dr. Zambrowicz was participating at the time of the "change in control," or the taking of any action by the surviving entity that would adversely affect Dr. Zambrowicz's participation in or materially reduce his benefits under any such plan that was enjoyed by him immediately prior to the "change in control," followed by Dr. Zambrowicz terminating his employment for "good reason" within 12 months after receiving actual notice of such failure or action.